Parent page: Routing the PCB

 ActiveRoute does not place vias, so you must create fanouts for BGAs, connectors, and discrete components that use SMT pins (except for those pins to be routed on outer layers).

 ActiveRoute is for signal nets; it ignores nets assigned to power planes and nets that contain more than 20 pins (these are assumed to be power nets).
 If you want to use ActiveRoute on a previously completed design, delete the signal routes but keep the power and ground routing, and the fanouts.

 Enable the required routing layers in the PCB ActiveRoute panel.
 More on this below.

 Performing an ActiveRoute

 To perform an ActiveRoute:

-Using the techniques described above, select the connections/nets to be routed.
+Using the techniques described on the Strategies for Selecting the Routing page, select the connections/nets to be routed.
 The Status bar will display the number of connections just selected until the cursor moves over another object.

 In the PCB ActiveRoute panel, enable the layer(s) that the selected connections is to be routed on.
 ActiveRoute will distribute the routes across these layers.

 If no layer is selected, then it will route on the Active Layer, which is the selected tab at the bottom of the main PCB editor window.